danscan/danscan.xyz/src/content/blog/what-is-passes.md

 All transmission of requests and results is client-side, and since Passes.org has redirected to the user's Pass Provider, it cannot see requests or results.

-That's it.
-Feel free to check out the code for yourself: [view source](https://unpkg.com/@passes/polyfill@0.1.5/src/main.js)
+Feel free to check out the polyfill code for yourself: [view source](https://unpkg.com/@passes/polyfill@0.1.5/src/main.js)

 ## Request Topics